How Donation Works

 As an adult (18 years or older), your decision to be a donor is a first-person authorized advanced directive.
 Just like a will, this decision is legally binding and cannot be overridden by your family; which is why it’s so important to discuss donation with your loved ones.

 A donor registry legally documents an individual’s decision to be an organ, eye and tissue donor.
 The Donate Life Colorado and Donate Life Wyoming Donor registries are centralized, electronic databases listing the names of every resident who has made the decision to sign up as an organ, eye and tissue donor the time of his or her death.
 The registry is confidential and each individual must opt-in or take concrete action to declare they want to be a donor, like saying yes when getting a driver license or state ID.

 How are Families Involved in the Donation Process?

 If a potential deceased donor is on the registry, personnel from the local organ procurement organization, Donor Alliance in Colorado and most of Wyoming, will inform the family and guide them through every step of the process.
 If the individual is not yet registered, the family will be asked to authorize the gift of organ, eye and tissue donation.

-Why Can’t Family Override Donation?
+Why Can’t Family Override my Donation Decision?

-This process relieves family of the burden of making yet another decision during a very difficult time, and ensures an individual’s decision is honored.
+This process relieves family of the burden of making yet another decision during a very difficult time and ensures an individual’s decision is honored.
 Clearly, it is important to discuss your lifesaving decision with family.
 Share stories of local people impacted by donation and the facts of donation to help them understand your decision.